Ex Mach Tina: Reception

 Alasdair Wilkins of The A.V.
 Club gave the episode a "B" and wrote that Jimmy Jr.'s "interest may not necessarily be in Tina herself, but rather a more selfish—albeit understandable—impulse to have someone listen to all the confused thoughts and feelings that all the musoems in the world can’t fully process.
 But then, Tina has always mostly wanted Jimmy Jr. for his butt and his dance moves, with personality running a distant second."
 He also noted that the "Jimmy Jr. of this episode doesn’t just act differently because the story needs him to in order to be maximally funny.
 Tonight’s version of Jimmy Jr. is a progression from what we’ve seen previously, but it’s possible to connect the dots with how he’s been used before.
 That attentiveness to his long-term character makes it still better when he drops new little details about his difficult home life".

+The episode received a 1.5 rating and was watched by a total of 3.58 million people.